-Dartmouth Green Partnerships is working with South Hams District Council on the replacement of the Dartmouth Community Greenhouse with a new structure which we hope will become an attractive feature of Royal Avenue Gardens and a community asset.
+It will be a new, important tourist attraction – another reason to visit Dartmouth, and thus will help improve the local economy.
 We will use it to raise plants for use in town displays, and it will also become a Centre for Horticultural Excellence for use by different groups of all ages, linking health and horticulture.

-We planted up the town’s many hanging baskets with some help from local Brownies, and stored them in the greenhouse prior to placing them around the town.
+We planted up the town’s many hanging baskets with help from local Brownies, and stored them in the greenhouse prior to placing them around the town.

 The storms of 2013 and the cost of scaffolding meant that the temporary greenhouse had to be taken down.
 Since 2014 we have managed to plant baskets and troughs by storing plants in a nearby nursery.

 The Dartmouth Greenhouse was built in 1905 on the riverfront as part of the original layout of Royal Avenue Gardens, shortly after the area known as the ‘Newground’ was reclaimed and turfed.
 It can be seen on the old postcard above, along the front to the right of the moored paddle steamer.

 The development of the grounds continued with flower beds, tree planting and gas-illuminations.
 In 1911 the present cast iron bandstand was built, considered at the time to be the finest in the South West.
 When first built the greenhouse had ‘fancy glass’ to the front.
 The centre portion was used as a conservatory for exotic plants and was open to the public.
 At the north end was what was erected as a potting shed and tool house, also housing the stokehole for the coke boiler.
 This is in what is now part of the Council depot.